miketaylr/python-webpage-inliner/README.md

 A webpage inliner in Python

 This script works by checking what external CSS and JS resources (css, javascript) a webpage references, downloads and inlines them, using [Google's Gumbo HTML5 parser](https://github.com/google/gumbo-parser).

-At which point it's trivial to grep for interesting patterns over a page.
+The result is printed to STDOUT, at which point it's trivial to pipe into grep (or whatever) for interesting patterns over a page.

 It could possibly do more interesting things in the future:

 TODO: ability to beautify (i.e., un-minify) CSS. (is this WIP? https://github.com/einars/js-beautify/tree/master/python/cssbeautifier)

-TODO: Be able to point to a URL, not just a local file.

 ## Getting this to work